Rosina9700/LSTMForecasting/README.md

 It is assumed that no forecast available for external weather variables and the LSTM RNN architecture is designed for multi-step (48 steps) prediction.

-The performance is evaluated using mean MAPE over a full day
+The performance is evaluated using mean absolute percentage error over a full day

 ## Dependancies
 - keras